 I personally have not seen enough convincing evidence to dissuade me from reusing them, and many others do the same.
 As one BPL commentator put it how could you store acidic Coke for months on end safely and then refilling it with spring water prove to be dangerous?
 It is certainly true that unwashed bottles can and will build up bacteria.

-It has been reported that washing PET bottles with hot water can exacerbate leeching of chemicals like DEHA, a possible carcinogen.
+It has been reported that washing or refilling PET bottles with hot water can exacerbate leeching of chemicals like DEHA, a possible carcinogen.
 In any case, I wouldn’t pour boiling water in them, they will warp.

 - BackpackingLight.com forum thread discussing the Pros and Cons of reusing these bottles.